jonovate/quizzy/Question_1_2/README.md

 ### Postgres

-Only handled JSON version for time purposes.
+Only handled JSON version for time purposes (skipped normalized)

-Half-normalized would need to *inner join* to their respective tables to get the value for display.
+    - Half-normalized would need to *inner join* to their respective tables to get the value for display.

+Code isn't as good as I would have liked .. ran out of time

 ```
 python postgres_q2.py
 ```

+### Mongo

+Leveraged and refactored postgres .. ran out of time